FNA is a reimplementation of the Microsoft XNA Game Studio 4.0 Refresh libraries, the framework with which I started learning to create video games.

 FNA supports loading common data formats like PNG, WAV and OGG directly, and the community maintains a few libraries for font loading and rendering.

-But we want to emulate XNA, so in your project root folder, create a folder and named Content
+But we want to emulate XNA, so in your project root folder, create a folder and named

 .